BrokenSource/BrokenSource/Readme.md

 - Running the Python projects is **easy**, while Rust requires **extra steps**

-- **Rust** is split in its own instructions to reduce micro-management and complexity
+- **Rust** is split in its own instructions to reduce micromanagement and complexity

 <details>